kkharel/Data-Products/README.md

 Select the number of simulations, also select the rate parameter if to see how simulations change with increasing rate and increasing simulations

+The codes and learning material comes from Johns Hopkins University, Data Products Coursera Class.